u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 6.1 Consequence of termination
 ------------------------------
 On expiry or termination of this Agreement, PARTNER:
- - shall not use anymore the materials and the Odoo brand name, trademarks and logos or claim the existence of any partnership or relationship with ODOO ;
+ - shall not use anymore the materials and the Thrive Bureau ERP brand name, trademarks and logos or claim the existence of any partnership or relationship with Thrive Bureau ERP ;
  - shall comply with its obligations during any notice period prior to such termination ;
- - may not use Odoo Enterprise anymore, for development, test or production purpose
+ - may not use Thrive Bureau ERP Enterprise anymore, for development, test or production purpose

 .. _p_liability: